 Infrared vs. White Flash

 Decide which camera type, either infrared lens or white flash, best suits your needs.
-Moultrie carries three different lines of cameras: the I-series, which offers infrared picture capabilities; and the D- and M-series, which both use white flash to capture pictures.
+Moultrie carries three different lines of cameras.
+The I-series offers infrared picture capabilities.
+The D- and M-series cameras both use white flash to capture pictures.
 White, or incandescent, flash can capture full color pictures at night with better resolution and quality than infrared cameras.
 However, they also drain battery life and are much louder than infrared cameras, which can scare off game.
-Infrared cameras can only capture black and white images at night, but have a longer battery life, softer sound and a quicker trigger time than white flash game cameras.
+Infrared cameras only capture black and white images at night, but have a longer battery life, softer sound and a quicker trigger time than white flash game cameras.

-Use the mounting straps that came with your Moultrie game camera to prepare the camera for taking pictures.
-The mounting straps are elastic cords.
-The strap design makes tree mounting the easiest procedure, but any object that the mounting straps can be wrapped around to hold the Moultrie game camera tight against a surface will work.
-Another option is to purchase the Moultrie Camera Tree Mount, available for $60 as of 2009 at moultriefeeders.com.
+Use the elastic cord mounting straps that came with your Moultrie game camera to prepare the camera for taking pictures.
+The straps make tree mounting easy, but can also be wrapped around any other suitably-sized sturdy object to hold the Moultrie game camera.
+The Moultrie Camera Tree Mount, available on the company's website, provides an additional mounting option.

 Once mounted, turn the camera's switch to the "On" position to initiate power.
 Either with the "Mode" button, or on the "Mode" dial (this will differ based on your camera's model), select the "Auto" mode.
 Once you have done this, your camera will begin to take pictures based on the parameters you previously chose in the camera settings.